xieyuheng/inner/person/de-bruijn/lambda-calculus-notation-with-nameless-dummies.md

 If a free variable in an expression has to be replaced by a second expression, some free variable of the second expression might be bound by the first one.

+## What are the author's three criteria for a good notation?

+- (i) easy to write and easy to read for the human reader;
+- (ii) easy to handle in metalingual discussion;
+- (iii) easy for the computer and for the computer programmer.

+Nameless lambda expression will be good at (ii) and (iii) but not (i).

 ## How to translate lambda expression to nameless lambda expression?

 TODO